ideabosque/ai_agent_deployment/README.md

 Before proceeding with the installation, ensure you have the following:

 - **Docker**: Install Docker and Docker Compose to run containerized services.
-- **Python 3.11**: The deployment uses Python 3.11, so ensure it is installed.
 - **AWS CLI**: Set up the AWS CLI with access credentials that have permissions to create S3 buckets, IAM roles, and Lambda functions.
 - **Git**: Required to clone the necessary repositories.
 - **AWS Account**: You'll need an AWS account to create resources such as S3 buckets, IAM roles, and Lambda functions.